Providence Essentials

 What to do in Providence when it rains

-Short answer: Keep the rainy Providence day compact: choose one strong indoor anchor, one nearby food move, and one district that still works without long wet transitions.
+Short answer: Keep the rainy Providence day compact: choose one strong indoor place to build around, one nearby food move, and one district that still works without long wet transitions.
 Do not scatter the day across the whole city.

 Late-arrival reset